 STATEMENT: To write poems is to enter into the duende, "like bits of broken glass in the blood ..."
-(Lorca), more primal, more vital than ideas, rather, the experience of, in Wallace Stevens’ words, ‘things themselves’, ‘the plain sense of things’; that the experience is one of freeing words, language itself and how thinly we use it, from mere meaning into bursts of being, imagination-swerves in and out of: muddy bells, mystery, Roethke’s Woodlawn, Niedecker’s lifepoetry waterflow by condensing, Cid Corman’s silence(s), Adrienne Rich, john martone’s skull harmonies, Clayton Eshleman’s cavedepth being(s), John Bloomberg-Rissman’s Zeitgeist Spam, CAConrad’s necessary Frank, Jonathan Skinner’s ecopoetics, Trace Peterson’s “Violet Speech”, Brenda Iijima’s economies, Scott Watson’s version-ings, Amy King’s bluntforcetraumen “Opera of Peace”, Jared Stanley’s weeds, Noelle Kocot’s bigger world, Bhanu Kapil’s immanent monster, Lew Welch’s turkey buzzard, Tyrone McDonald's haiku confluence, Charlie Mehrhoff’s elkfrost inhabitations, Blakean, Bhaktian, poetry – compass, test tube, cup, water droplet, cancer, salts, stem, claw, fruits, volcano, song, fricative, diphthong, and so much more than lists can do; and of the many younger poets urging it on. / / /
+(Lorca), that is, what is feral, primal, more vital than ideas, rather, the experience of, in Wallace Stevens’ words, ‘things themselves’, ‘the plain sense of things’; that the experience is one of freeing words, language itself and how thinly we use it, from mere meaning into bursts of being, imagination-swerves through: muddy bells, mystery, Roethke’s Woodlawn, Niedecker’s lifepoetry waterflow by condensing, Cid Corman’s silence(s), Adrienne Rich, john martone’s skull harmonies, Clayton Eshleman’s cavedepth being(s), John Bloomberg-Rissman’s Zeitgeist Spam, CAConrad’s necessary Frank, Jonathan Skinner’s ecopoetics, Trace Peterson’s “Violet Speech”, Brenda Iijima’s economies, Scott Watson’s version-ings, Amy King’s bluntforcetraumen “Opera of Peace”, Jared Stanley’s weeds, Noelle Kocot’s bigger world, Bhanu Kapil’s immanent monster, Lew Welch’s turkey buzzard, Tyrone McDonald's haiku confluence, Charlie Mehrhoff’s elkfrost inhabitations, Blakean, Bhaktian, poetry of – food-warer-shelter-clothing, ecology compass, test tube, cup, water droplet, cancer, salts, stem, claw, fruits, volcano, song, fricative, diphthong, and so much more than lists can do; and of the many younger poets urging it on. / / /

 a glimpse of (Athens, Greece), A Thousand Gourds, Artis magazine, Asahi Shimbun, Back Room Live !, Bones (UK), bottle rockets, cattails, contemporary haibun online, Cornell University Mann Library's Daily Haiku, Dreams Wander On, Esque, Exit Strata, Fiera Lingue (Italy), Frogpond, Hummingbird, is/let, Issaʼs Untidy Hut, Kō (Japan), Lilliput Review, Modern Haiku, moon garlic (UK), Naugatuck River Review, On Barcelona, Otoliths, Peace Is a Haiku Song (City of Philadelphia 2013, Sonia Sanchez, Yolanda Wisher, editors), Poets Corner, Presence (UK), roadrunner, Salamander Cove, Solitary Plover, South by Southeast, Spiral Orb, The Mainichi Daily News (Japan), The Marsh Hawk Press Review, Truck, Under the Basho, and Wang Pingʼs Kinship of Rivers |||||

 Poetry and Communication Theory, Semiotics, Pragmatics, American and English Literature and History, Botany, and Ecology.
 University of Connecticut and University of Hartford.
 BA degree 1988.
 Completed independent study in ecology at the Talcott Mountain Science Center, Avon, CT. / /

 A pre-press master journeyman in four-color process stripping for thirty years, Donna transitioned to digital technologies in the textbook publishing industry as a Mac operator and proofreader.
 She now copy-edits and proofreads on a freelance basis.
 Fleischer is listed with The Haiku Foundation, that seeks to establish the importance of haiku "as a literary vehicle in the present and future": http://bit.ly/165V29f and The Living Haiku Anthology, published by the journal Under The Basho (Don Baird, editor).